AkshayJaitly/disney-plus-clone/README.md

 ![image](images/disney.png)

-Thanks to CleverProgrammer for the inspiration and his tutorial.
+Thanks to @CleverProgrammer for the inspiration and his tutorial.

 # disney-plus-clone